aniketsinha5552/News-Webscraper/README.md

 # News Web scraper
- A news webscrapper to get all the latest news
+ A news webscrapper that gets all latest news from popular channles

  ## Tech : NodeJs, Express, Cheerio